 For now, let’s focus on what feminism is all about.

-By definition, in the simplest of terms, feminism is a(n)…
+In the simplest of terms, feminism is a(n)…

 The important word to remember whenever feminism is discussed is equality.
 Every false idea about feminism is due to the lack of understanding of its true definition and ignorance of this core principle.
 Equality.